timfjord/AnyTest/README.md

 ## Usage

-The main command that the packages exposes is `any_test_run`.
-It support 4 scopes:
+The main command that the package exposes is `any_test_run`.
+It supports 4 scopes:

 - `suite`: runs the whole test suite (based on the current file)
 - `file`: runs all tests in the current file